juishah14/Python-Microservice-with-CI-CD/README.md

 # Python Microservice with CI/CD

-### Tools: Fast API, Nasa API, Docker, AWS ECR, AWS Codebuild, AWS App Runner
+### Tools: Fast API, Nasa API, Docker, Aws ECR, AWS Codebuild, AWS App Runner

 This is a Python Microservice equipped with CI/CD, that can be scaled and used to create a production-level Dev-Ops workflow and infrastructure.